apache/flink/docs/apis/table.md

 The central concept of the Table API is a `Table` which represents a table with relational schema (or relation).
 Tables can be created from a `DataSet` or `DataStream`, converted into a `DataSet` or `DataStream`, or registered in a table catalog using a `TableEnvironment`.
 A `Table` is always bound to a specific `TableEnvironment`.
 It is not possible to combine Tables of different TableEnvironments.

-*Note that the only operations currently supported on streaming Tables are selection, filtering, and union.*
+*Note: The only operations currently supported on streaming Tables are selection, projection, and union.*

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">